Acne Studios: Publications

 The Spring/Summer 2017 campaign, shot by Paolo Roversi, was also released as a limited-edition publication and featured interviews of those photographed.

 Stores

-Acne Studios has retail locations around the world including Stockholm, Gothenburg, Copenhagen, Munich, Berlin, New York, San Francisco, Los Angeles, Milan, Melbourne, Sydney, Antwerp, London, Paris, Oslo, Hong Kong, Tokyo, Nagoya, Seoul, Chengdu, Beijing, and Shanghai.
+Acne Studios has retail locations around the world including Stockholm, Gothenburg, Copenhagen, Munich, Berlin, Singapore, New York, San Francisco, Las Vegas, Los Angeles, Miami, Milan, Melbourne, Sydney, Toronto, Antwerp, London, Paris, Oslo, Hong Kong, Tokyo, Nagoya, Seoul, Chengdu, Beijing, and Shanghai.

 The Stockholm flagship store on Norrmalmstorg was the location of the 1973 bank robbery and subsequent hostage situation that gave rise to the term Stockholm syndrome for the psychological phenomenon in which hostages express empathy and sympathy toward their captors.